lsandini/cgmsim/README.md

 4) Kickstarting the simulation

 In your linux termianl, type : __node kickstart-simulation.js__.
-This will create the first CGM value of 90 mg/dl or 5 mmol/l, that should get uploaded immediately to your NS website.
+This will create the first 3 CGM values of 90 mg/dl or 5 mmol/l, that should get uploaded immediately to your NS website.

 5) Scheduling tasks